Parametrizing the Ramsey theory of vector spaces I: Discrete spaces: Perfectly strategically Ramsey sets

-The problem with $(\ast)$ is the uniformity in the parameter: (ii) says that there is a single strategy $\alpha$ for II in $G[X]$ such that for all $f\in[p]$, every outcome of $\alpha$ lies in the slice $\A_f$.
-It is in dropping this uniformity, swapping the order of quantifiers in (ii), that we find the correct analogue of Theorem \ref{thm:para_Silver}, our Theorem \ref{thm:para_Rosendal} above.
-Note that in Example \ref{ex:no_unif_II}, for every $f\in 2^\omega$, II clearly has a strategy in $G[X]$ to play into $\A_f$.

-Notably, we are able to maintain the uniformity in (i).
-This is due to the following important lemma (see also Theorem 35.32 in \cite{MR1321597}).
+The problem with $(\ast)$ is the uniformity in the parameter from $P$: (2) says that there is a single strategy $\alpha$ for II in $G[X]$ such that for all $f\in P$, every outcome of $\alpha$ lies in the slice $\mathbb{A}_f$.
+It is in dropping this uniformity, in effect, swapping the order of quantifiers in (2), that we find the correct parametrized form of Theorems \ref{thm:Rosendal} and \ref{thm:local_Rosendal}, our Theorem \ref{thm:local_para_Rosendal}.
+Note that in Example \ref{ex:no_unif_II}, for every $f\in 2^\omega$, II clearly has a strategy in $G[X]$ to play into $\mathbb{A}_f$.
+However, we are able to maintain the uniformity in (1), which we can see directly in the open case (cf.~Theorem 35.32 and Exercise 35.33 in \cite{MR1321597}).